b33p-sh33p/retro-themes-patches/README.md

 ### Operating Systems

-[Classic 7](https://classic7.lol/) - Modified version of Windows 10 made to look like Windows 7.
+[Classic 7](https://classic7.lol/) - A modified version of Windows 10 made to look like Windows 7.

 [Mavericks Forever](https://mavericksforever.com/) - A collection of patches & software for Mac OS X Mavericks to make it suitable for use today.

+### Software

+[Geckium](https://github.com/angelbruni/geckium) - Custom CSS & JS mod for Firefox to make it look like old Chrome versions